lucaleonect/nqa_server/docs/api.md

 - Writes to the shared volume are consumed by the solver (`study_request.json`, `J.npy`, optional vectors).
 - The scheduler relies on the `jobs` table populated here; it never creates jobs itself.
 - Study directories are seeded by the API so that the solver can immediately write files.
+- When users open the Optuna dashboard (either via the HTML UI link or the `/jobs/{id}/dashboard` endpoint), the API launches the dashboard in a dedicated subprocess and terminates any previous dashboard process to avoid port conflicts.

 ## Local Development & Testing